EmilyMarschallNiswonger/BENG183_spliceAI/README.md

 ### Workflow

 The user workflow is very simple, with few inputs and parameters.
 The user needs a .vcf (variant call format) file containing a list of variants to investigate, as well as a .vcf file name that they want their output stored. .vcf file format contains metadata as a header and a row for each variant with relevant information.
-More can be learned about .vcf file format [here](https://samtools.github.io/hts-specs/VCFv4.2.pdf).![alt text]
+More can be learned about .vcf file format [here](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
 <img width="1414" height="532" alt="image" src="https://github.com/user-attachments/assets/d7940bd0-ddc6-43a6-94b0-1be97e5b3e93" />
 Users must also provide a genome .fa file and an annotation file.
 There are annotation files for the most common genomes and one just needs to specify which genome they are providing as input.